Tips For Living on Your Own

 Make Yourself Feel at Home

 Living on your own has plenty of perks.
 One of the biggest ones is that you get to decorate your place exactly how you like it.
 You don't have to stare at your roommate's ugly paintings or tacky curtains.
 Your space is truly yours, so you should make a unique space at home to decompress after a long day at work.
-Decorate with items that make you happy, art that inspires you, touches that remind you of home or throw pillows your previous roommate hated.
+Decorate with items that make you happy, art that inspires you, touches that remind you of home, or throw pillows your previous roommate hated.
 You are in charge.
-Don't worry about what anyone else thinks; live free and create a unique space all your own.
+Don't worry about anyone else's thoughts; live free and create a unique space.
 Then revel in its beauty.

 Don't Stretch Yourself Too Thin